 Average monthly car payments cost $717 for new cars and $563 for used cars.
 [CBS, 1/6/23]

 $5,232.11 is more than the average cost of 2 months of rent

 Average listed rent in the U.S. was $2,495 per month.
 [CNBC, 8/2/22]

 $5,232.11 is roughly equivalent to 10 months of health insurances costs for the average American

 The average American spent $5,260 on health insurance over 10 months.
 [Forbes, 1/2/23]

-$4,700 is equivalent to one year tuition at an in-state public community college
+$5,232.11 is more than one year tuition at an in-state public community college